Fluffernuttersandwich/Better7D2DbyFNS/README.md

 13. "I am unable to play multiplayer with this modlist?!"

-There's a ton of reasons you could be having a problem connecting, but usually it's because you didn't disable Crossplay.
+There's a ton of reasons you could be having that would cause this issue, but usually it's because you didn't disable Crossplay.

 Crossplay must be disabled for multiplayer using my ModList.